-Nanaimo City Council values our over 6,200 businesses and offers support programs through the Economic Development office.
+Nanaimo City Council values our over 6,200 businesses and offers support programs through Economic Development.
 We offer various incentives for new multi-family housing, and commercial and heritage projects in our City Centre.
-Additionally, city wide incentives are available for hotel and/or motel developments or redevelopments.
+Additionally, city wide incentives are available for hotel/motel developments and redevelopments.

 Nanaimo offers a full spectrum of housing options most with spectacular ocean and mountain views.
-A diverse range of recreational opportunities is available to Nanaimo residents and visitors.
+A diverse range of recreational opportunities are available to Nanaimo residents and visitors.
 Nestled between the ocean and the mountains, Nanaimo offers an enviable lifestyle with a variety of employment and investment opportunities.